 Selling Your Business.
-This is the second in a series of articles that will provide information to business owners who are starting to think about exiting their business.
+This is the second in a series of articles that provides information to business owners who are considering exiting their business.
 Should you wish to learn more about how to plan for your exit, contact Donald Stevens at email@example.com or visit http://www.donaldstevenscfo.com/.

 You have had a bad week.
 You lost a long-term customer to a competitor.
 Your best salesperson is getting married and moving to Boston.
 Your primary supplier just informed you of a product shortage.
 You have had it.
 You are done.
 Let’s sell this business and move on with life.

 We have all had those weeks when nothing goes right.
 Of course, next week is probably going to be better.
 Life generally evens out like that.
 There will come a time and there will be circumstances where you will seriously consider selling your business.
 Well before this point you need to understand and prepare for your eventual exit.
 The first step in preparation is to assess where you are today.

 In considering your level of preparation to exit your business you must assess two dimensions, your financial readiness and your mental readiness.
 The answers to these questions will influence both your timing and the types of buyers you consider.